 - Travel for approximately 4 km and watch for a small brown sign that says Fossli Provincial Park (it’s easy to miss).

-- There are a few areas just past the sign where a vehicle can park However, your best bet is the large pullout just before the bridge on Stirling Arm Mainline (only a short walk to the park sign and entrance).
+- There are a few areas just past the sign where a vehicle can park.
+However, your best bet is the large pullout just before the bridge on Stirling Arm Mainline (only a short walk to the park sign and entrance).

 - Once parked, follow the main trail.
 As mentioned above, you should shortly come to a suspension bridge.

-- If you were to follow the trail from the start right to the lake (without stopping or taking any of the off-shoot trails) the walk would be approximately 30 minutes or so (one way).
+- If you follow the trail from the start right to the lake (without stopping or taking any of the off-shoot trails) the walk would be approximately 30 minutes or so (one way).
 However, I highly recommend taking those off-shoots!

 For another Port Alberni gem, check out this nearby stunning hidden waterfall.

 Stamp River Park is another beautiful area of Port Alberni one should not miss out on.